aws-samples/amazon-chime-sdk/apps/chat/README.md

 1. Log into the client
 2. In the **Create new channel** box, enter a desired channel name
 3. Choose **Create**

+### Starting a Meeting

+1. Choose the desire Channel from which to start the meeting
+2. Choose the menu button for that Channel
+3. Choose **Start Meeting**

 **Sample Code**